openucx/ucx/docs/source/index.rst

 OpenUCX
 *******

-Unified Communication X (UCX) provides an optimized communication layer for Message Passing (MPI), PGAS/OpenSHMEM libraries and RPC/data-centric applications.
+Unified Communication X (UCX) is an `award winning <https://losalamosreporter.com/2019/11/07/nine-los-alamos-national-laboratory-projects-win-rd-100-awards>`_, optimized production proven communication framework for modern, high-bandwidth and low-latency networks.

-UCX utilizes high-speed networks for inter-node communication, and shared memory mechanisms for efficient intra-node communication.
+UCX exposes a set of abstract communication primitives which utilize the best of available hardware resources and offloads.
+These include RDMA (InfiniBand and RoCE), TCP, GPUs, shared Memory, and network atomic operations.

+UCX facilitates rapid development by providing a high-level API, masking the low-level details, while maintaining high-performance and scalability.

+UCX implements best practices for transfer of messages of all sizes, based on accumulated experience gained from applications running on the world's largest datacenters and supercomputers.
+The full list of features and capabilities and can be found :ref:`here<ucx_features>`.

+UCX is a member of `UCF consortium <https://www.ucfconsortium.org>`_.

 .. image:: _static/UCX_Layers.png
    :alt: UCX layer diagram